Careers360 Logo

 Answer:

-The answer is the option (i).
-The number of electrons in both the isoelectronic species is 32 and they exhibit sp^{2} hybridisation and thus trigonal planar structure.
+Isoelectronic means that two ions or molecules have the same number of electrons.
+Isostructural means they have the same shape or geometry.
+The number of electrons in both the isoelectronic species is 32 and they exhibit sp2 hybridisation and thus trigonal planar structure.

 Answer: